spring/mingwlibs64/README.markdown

 # MinGW libraries for the Spring RTS game engine - 64 bit

-##WARNING - 64 bit windows builds of spring are experimental at best and will not sync with other builds.
+##WARNING - 64 bit windows builds of spring are experimental and may not sync with other builds.

 ## README